 Getting There

-The Pergamon Museum is located on Museum Island in East Berlin, conveniently accessible by public transportation.
-The nearest underground station is Friedrichstraße (U6), which is within walking distance.
+The Pergamon Museum is found in East Berlin on Museum Island in close proximately to public transport facilities.
+The nearest underground station is Friedrichstraße (U6) We are only about 15 minutes walking distance.

 Tips for Visitors